pleira/osk-cdi/README.md

 The program can be executed from command line with

-cd sim
+cd rpr
 mvn -Drun exec:java

 The StartMain from the CDI implementation Weld is used as Main.
 It delivers an event which is used to start the actual application.
+The rpr has to be used for CDI to find the rocket model classes in the classpath.